-IT system Event Result Related significant risks/ risk/observations Active Directory Cyber security breach As part of our risk assessment procedures, we reviewed the design and implementation of cyber security controls during the financial year.
+IT system Event Result Related significant risks/ risk/observations design during of the design du Cyber security breach As part of our risk assessment procedures, we reviewed the design and implementation of cyber security controls during the financial year.
 This review included an assessment of the likelihood and size of any fine from the Information Commissioners Office (ICO), any ongoing risk to the financial systems or Our Cyber & Digital Investigations team at Grant Thornton held meetings with Officers to assess whether: integrity of financial data and the potential for legal action and/or commercial sanctions to be taken against the Council.
-Our review has concluded that the risk that of financial data used i incident.
-We identified account of the result of of the breach. - there is a risk of signific the ICO.
-They conclude - there is ongoing risk of there is ongoing risk to the financial systems or integrity of financial data used in the audit because of the incident.
-We identified no ongoing risk to take into account of the result of the attack, based on the nature of the breach. the Council.
-Our review has concluded that the risk that the Council is exposed to is minimal and any legal action will not be material.
+Our review has concluded that the risk that there is ongoing risk to the financial systems or integrity of financial data used in the audit because of the incident.
+We identified no ongoing risk to take into account of the result of the attack, based on the nature of the breach. the Council is exposed to is minimal and any legal action will not be material.
 We also note that the ICO have formally closed their investigation with regards to the incident and therefore the Council is not exposed to the risk of a fine. there is a risk of significant financial fine being issued by the ICO.
 They concluded that this was unlikely.
 Whilst we have assessed that cyber security controls at there is ongoing risk of legal action resulting in material costs to LCC.
 They concluded that this was unlikely. the Council are overall designed effectively; we identified that the cyber security controls were not implemented as designed in relation to an isolated instance of human error.